Problems with Emacs/Spacemacs

 Now this could just be a problem with the implementation of Clojure LSP as CIDER seems to have much better performance.
 However, with just CIDER, the performance still sometimes isn't quite where I'd like it.
 Every other editor has no problems with performance like Emacs does.

+The reasons for this are out of scope, but nevertheless, this is nearly unacceptable.
 I even installed the "native-comp" branch of Emacs 28, also known as "gccemacs".
 It gives marginal speed improvements.
 One big problem is that it halts when I try to evaluate a function that returns a very large collection or string.
 I believe this is a long standing issue with Emacs having trouble dealing with long lines; see 2018-06-29 and 2019-06-07 from Xah Lee's blog, and this Reddit post.
+Even as I type now, I am feeling the lag and bugginess as I see my screen flash white or stop updating for seemingly no reason, only to go back to normal when I press a key.

 It's Arcane